Staon/otest2/docs/_examples/regressions.md

 What happens if a developer makes a mistake during doing of some changes?
 For example, if he forgets to return unfinished command back to the queue?
-The stored test mark will be different and the will fail:
+The stored test mark will be different and so it will fail:

 {% highlight plaintext %}
  ================================ Regressions =================================